 If there's a couple (real or fictional) who have inspired you or your relationship, you can include examples on how you'd like to be more like them in your vows.

-You can also look to movies, poems or stories for romantic lines to "borrow".
+You can also look to movies, poems, stories or other celebrity couples for romantic lines to "borrow".

 How much is too much?
 You should draw the line at sharing embarrassing things your husband-to-be may not be comfortable with revealing.